Isn’t All Maple Syrup Organic?

-The strict guidelines that maple syrup producers must follow in order to sell their products as organic are as detailed as they are tough, but their purpose is deeply humanitarian, as it helps to protect both the short and long-term health of consumers and the planet from which we are able to nourish ourselves.
-The purpose of organic agriculture is to ensure long-term health of both wildlife and humans through strengthening the soil from which the crops are cultivated.
+The strict guidelines that organic maple syrup producers must follow are as detailed as they are tough, but their purpose is deeply humanitarian, as it helps to protect both the short and long-term health of consumers and the planet on which we live.
+The purpose of organic agriculture is to ensure the long-term health of both wildlife and humans through strengthening the soil from which the crops are cultivated.
 Rather than viewing soil, plants, animals, humans and the planet separately, the principles of organic farming are based upon treating all of these as one interconnected entity.

 Certified Organic Maple Syrup: The QAI Inspection Process

-QAI inspection starts with a walk through our sugarbush; the land that supports our Sugar Maple trees.
-In a painstakingly thorough process, the QAI inspectors review and evaluate our forest management practices beginning with tree thinning and harvesting.
+QAI inspection starts with a walk through our sugarbush; the land that supports our sugar maple trees.
+In a painstakingly thorough process, the QAI inspectors review and evaluate our forest management practices, beginning with tree thinning and harvesting.
 They ensure that we are not over-tapping our trees.
-The QAI Inspectors confirm that no chemical fertilizers or pesticides are being applied on or near our farm by any of our neighbors.
-This means that If the owner of an apple orchard in an abutting property is spraying their trees with pesticides or another land owner or municipality is applying weed control chemicals along a roadside, we would need protective buffer zones in those areas.
+The QAI Inspectors also confirm that no chemical fertilizers or pesticides are being applied on or near our farm by any of our neighbors.
+This means that if the owner of an apple orchard in an abutting property sprayed their trees with pesticides or another land owner or municipality applied weed control chemicals along a roadside, we would need protective buffer zones in those areas.
 These QAI certified buffer zones must be large enough to eliminate contamination from airborne particles or droplets as well as prevent any possible underground contamination of the water table via seepage.